 About 3,000 Duke Energy customers without power in Salisbury

-Power is estimated to be restored in the area around 2 a.m.
-Tuesday.

 SALISBURY, N.C.
-(WBTV) - About 3,000 Duke Energy customers are without power in Salisbury after severe weather rolled through the area Monday night, according to outage maps.
+(WBTV) - About 3,000 Duke Energy customers are without power Monday night in Salisbury, according to outage maps.

-Duke Energy has yet to release a cause of the outages, according to outage maps.

-Power is estimated to be restored in the area around 2 a.m.
-Tuesday.

 Strong storms swept through Salisbury just after 8:30 p.m., bringing down trees and power lines, and blocking several streets.